blbadger/blbadger.github.io/language-discreteness.md

 if the first token's output is masked after the first transformer layer.
 Increasing the number of transformer blocks results in a less-coherent input representation and does not improve masked token identification.

-For the even larger 30 billion parameter version of Llama, given the same target input as above and taking all output except that of the first token ([:, 1:, :]) of the first transformer block, after optimizing the $L^1$ distance on this output (using indirect input representation) the input representation $a_g$ is
+For the even larger 30 billion parameter version of Llama, given the same target input as above and taking all output except that of the first token ($[:, 1:, :]$) of the first transformer block, after optimizing the $L^1$ distance on this output (using indirect input representation) the input representation $a_g$ is

 $$
 \mathtt{'rell \; The \; man \; versus \; mario \; The \; idea}
 $$

-And similarly for the input **This is a prompt sentence** we have the generated input representation $a_g$ of `Dragon is    prompt sentence <s>` if the output of the first token is masked for the same model.
+And similarly for the input **This is a prompt sentence** we have the generated input representation $a_g$ of ``Dragon is    prompt sentence <s>`` if the output of the first token is masked for the same model.

-When we test this larger model's input representation using a cosine distance metric, we again see that there is insufficient information to uniquely identify the first token: for the target input **The sky is blue.** the model yields an $a_g$ of `quietly sky is blue<s>` and for **Blue is the sky. the representation is `quietly is The sky<s>`.
+When we test this larger model's input representation using a cosine distance metric, we again see that there is insufficient information to uniquely identify the first token: for the target input **The sky is blue.** the model yields an $a_g$ of ``quietly sky is blue<s>`` and for **Blue is the sky.** the representation is ``quietly is The sky<s>``.

 Upon testing a deeper layer (here the 8th transformer block) with the target input **This is a prompt sentence.** using an $L^1$ metric on $[:, 1:, :]$ we have